flynx/Sony-a9-bugs-and-suggestions/README.md

 ### Option to overwrite drive modes and focus modes via custom settings (1/2/3)
-It is not possible to overwrite the left dial state in custom modes, this makes it impossible to setup the camera for specific tasks that require specifc frame rates and focusing modes in a way that would enable the user to switch modes using just one control (Mode dial).
+It is not possible to overwrite the left dial state in custom modes, this makes it impossible to setup the camera for specific tasks that require specific frame rates and focusing modes in a way that would enable the user to switch modes using just one control (Mode dial).
 Currently one needs to both change the Mode dial to a custom mode and also change the drive mode and focus mode separately.